You may find that you know much of what you will find on this page, but you may not always apply what you know.

 - When squatting to lift, do not let your knees get between yourself and the load.
 If the load is not too wide, spread your legs apart so you can bring the load close to your belly.
 (NOTE: This is difficult to do while wearing a dress or skirt.
 Wear comfortably fitting pants.)**

-4) Work with your upper body as close to upright as possible**Leaning forwards or sideways puts extra strain on your back.
-Wherever possible:
+4) Work with your upper body as close to upright as possible**Leaning forwards puts extra strain on your back but is sometimes necessary to minimize the horizontal distance mentioned in rule 3 above.
+Whenever possible:

 - Position items that you handle so that your grip is in the safe lifting zone (between mid-thigh and shoulder height).